Fuggel/Fuggel/README.md

 <hr>

-- 🌱 I’m currently working on ChangeLife (E-Commerce Site)
+- 🌱 I’m currently working on a chess project

 - 👯 I’m looking to collaborate with other fellow developers